Table of Contents

 Education History of Customs Brokers

-The most common degree held by customs brokers is International Business.
-7% of customs brokers had a degree in international business before becoming customs brokers.
-That is over 7 times the average across all careers.
+The most common degree held by Customs Brokers is International Business.
+8% of Customs Brokers had a degree in International Business before becoming Customs Brokers.
+That is over 8 times the average across all careers.
+Advertising graduates are the second most common among Customs Brokers, representing 6% of Customs Brokers in the Sokanu user base, which is 10.0 times the average.

 Customs Broker Education History